DanDucky/XaerosMapFormat/README.md

 - C++23 compiler
 - Catch2 (if `XAERO_BUILD_TESTS`) *provided through CPM CMake, I haven't provided an override for this because it should be turned off in production anyways*

-> I'm sorry for these, but they are unfortunately necessary for this process unless we want to extract obfuscated Minecraft data and process textures in raw CMake.
+> I'm sorry for these, but they are unfortunately necessary for this process unless we want to process textures in raw CMake.
 They can be turned off with `XAERO_GENERATE_RESOURCES` but this would just offload that work onto users, which would be a huge pain and provides ample room for mistakes.
 It might be possible to remove the Java dependency, but I don't know how to get the block ids from the version jar.

 - Python (if `XAERO_GENERATE_RESOURCES`) *this has associated dependencies which are downloaded by pip in a .venv, so don't worry!*
 - Java 21 (if `XAERO_GENERATE_RESOURCES`)